apache/streampipes-website/docs/02_quick-start-guide.md

 If you complete these steps once, the rest of the platform becomes much easier to understand.

-<DocVisualPlaceholder
-  title="Quick start overview"
-  purpose="Show the first-run flow from Connect to Datasets, Charts, and Dashboards in one simple diagram."
-/>

-## Understand the first-run path

-A good first StreamPipes experience is not to start with a complex pipeline.
-Start with a simpler path that proves the platform is working:

-1. create one source in `Connect`
-2. persist its events
-3. confirm the dataset receives data
-4. build one chart
-5. add the chart to a dashboard

-This gives you a concrete result quickly and introduces the main objects of the platform in the right order.

-## Step 1: Connect a first data source
+### Step 1: Connect a first data source

 Open `Connect` and create a new adapter.

-For a first test, a simulator adapter is usually the best choice because it lets you validate the platform flow without depending on an external machine or broker.
+For a first test, the `Machine Data Simulator` is usually the best choice because it lets you validate the platform flow without depending on an external machine or broker.

 <UseCaseExample title="Recommended first source">
-  Start with a simulator or sample-style adapter if one is available in your installation.
+  Start with the Machine Data Simulator for your first adapter.
 It removes protocol and network uncertainty from the first run, so you can focus on learning the StreamPipes workflow itself.
 </UseCaseExample>

 To create the adapter:

 1. Open `Connect`.
 2. Click `New Adapter`.
-3. Choose a sample or simulator-style adapter if one is available in your installation.
-4. Configure the adapter parameters.
-5. Move through the creation wizard until the final step.
+3. Choose `Machine Data Simulator`.
+4. Configure the `Machine Data Simulator`, e.g.,  by choosing the `Flow Rate` sensor and a frequency of `1000ms`.
+5. Click `Next` to see a preview of the data.
+We don't apply any transformation script for now, so it's enough to click `Next`.
+6. In the `Configure schema` section, choose the `timestamp` row and set the scope from `Measurement` to `Timestamp`.
+7. Click `Next` to open the adapter settings view.

 If your preferred adapter is not visible, first install the required extension in `Configuration > Extensions`.

-### What to pay attention to during adapter creation

-While creating the adapter, do not rush through the wizard.
-The important idea is that StreamPipes does more than establish a connection.

-During onboarding, you can already:

-- validate incoming sample events
-- refine the schema
-- adjust field metadata
-- add transformations if needed
-- decide whether the stream should be persisted immediately

-For the quick start, keep the schema simple and focus on getting a clean, running stream.

-<DocVisualPlaceholder
-  title="Connect wizard"
-  purpose="Show adapter selection, sample preview, schema refinement, and start options in one current UI screenshot."
-/>

-## Step 2: Start the adapter and persist the events
+### Step 2: Start the adapter and persist the events

 On the final adapter step, give the adapter a clear name and enable persistence.